Dates: 21st & 28th October and 4th, 5th & 18th November 2023.

 Are you 16-19?
 Passionate about film?
 Interested in a career in the film industry?
 If so, the BFI Film Academy is for you.
 This course offers you the chance to be part of our future film industry and is delivered by 104 films’ award-winning film trainers.
 Don’t miss this fantastic opportunity to navigate your way into the film or creative industries.
 As a student of the Film Academy, you will have the opportunity to gain the essential skills required to enter the film industry.

 104 films are proud to be a partner in the BFI Film Academy Network.
-We will be running a practical online course in short fiction filmmaking over Tuesday evening sessions from 5th January 2021 – 9th February 2021 with filming taking place in person in Cambridge from 30th – 31st January.
-Participants will work in teams to create a short film to be showcased at an an event in March 2021 with our partners Watersprite Film Festival.
+We will be running a practical online course in short fiction filmmaking over several weeks with filming taking place in person in Cambridge.
+Participants will work in teams to create a short film to be showcased at an an event in March 2024 with our partners Watersprite Film Festival.
 The 20 most passionate and promising young filmmakers who apply will be selected.

 Age: 16-19 Participants: 20 Location: Cambridge Central Library (TBC) Price: £25*